The 8 elements of a story are: character, setting, plot, conflict, theme, point-of-view, tone and style.

 The main types of conflict you will come across in a story are:

-The protagonist goes up against a challenge that occurs in nature.
-This may involve a protagonist taking on a natural challenge like escaping the jungle, or a natural disaster like a tsunami or asteroid coming at earth.
+In the protagonist vs nature conflict, the protagonist goes up against a challenge that occurs in nature.
+This may involve a main character taking on a natural challenge like escaping the jungle, or a natural disaster like a tsunami or asteroid coming at earth.

 Common types of themes include: